Saugat-Pandey/k-9/README.md

 We named this project **K-9** because it behaves a bit like a quick, loyal retrieval dog.
 You throw data at it, and it fetches it back **fast**, **reliably**, and without hesitation.
-Just like a trained K-9 unit, our key-value store stays focused, efficient, and always ready to retrieve.
+Just like a trained K-9 unit, our key-value store stays focused, efficient and always ready to retrieve.

 # Lab 7